Researchers bring Google Sheets and Microsoft Excel into VR

 In addition to an HTC Vive Pro VR headset and Microsoft Surface Pro 4 tablet, the researchers employed a spatially tracked stylus, enabling precision direct input for spreadsheet interactions while adding the freedom of in-air movement within a 3D space.
 Unsurprisingly, the VR spreadsheets can be used on existing commodity PC hardware, and the virtual UI was created with the Unity engine.
 Sheets pages are rendered within Chromium browser windows to match the resolution and size of the Surface Pro 4’s screen.

-Full details on the project are available in the “Pen-based Interaction with Spreadsheets in Mobile Virtual Reality” research paper.
+Full project details are available in the “Pen-based Interaction with Spreadsheets in Mobile Virtual Reality” research paper.
 If you’re interested in deeper dives, you can see a video of the project here, as well as a broader exploration of the team’s VR-tablet research here, ahead of their presentation at the IEEE’s International Symposium on Mixed and Augmented Reality, being held online from November 9 to 13.